 Concerns over ERISA disputes?

-For employees who have become involved in a dispute governed by ERISA, an experienced ERISA litigation firm such as DeBofsky, Sherman & Casciari, PC can help.
-Employee benefits are an integral part of an employee's compensation package.
+For employees who have become involved in a dispute governed by ERISA, an experienced ERISA litigation firm such as DeBofsky Sherman Casciari Reynolds P.C. can help.
+Employee benefits are an integral part of an employee’s compensation package.
 Excessive fees or mismanagement can reverse years of savings.
 ERISA establishes national standards of conduct and responsibility regarding 401(k) investments and retirement savings plans.
 A violation of those duties means that plan participants can sue to recover the money lost due to mismanagement.

 ERISA also governs other employee benefits, such as short-term disability, that can create myriad issues when denied.
-Employees looking to protect their rights under the law should contact DeBofsky, Sherman & Casciari, PC to discuss their legal issues and options.
+Employees looking to protect their rights under the law should contact DeBofsky Sherman Casciari Reynolds P.C. to discuss their legal issues and options.